• Free shipping on all orders

 1. One of Four Recognized Siamese

-Like the Blue, the Chocolate Point Siamese is a genetic variation or a dilution of the original Seal Point Siamese whereas Lilac is accepted as being a dilution of the Chocolate.
-When you see other color points and marking references, such as tortie Siamese, these are not true Siamese and are considered to be ColorPoint Shorthairs instead.
-They are just as beautiful, in their own right, but are not recognized as Siamese.
+Like the Blue, the Chocolate Point Siamese is a genetic variation or a dilution of the original Seal Point Siamese.
+In contrast, Lilac is accepted as being a dilution of the Chocolate.
+When you see other color points and marking references, such as tortie Siamese, they are not true Siamese and are considered to be ColorPoint Shorthairs instead.
+They are just as beautiful in their own right but are not recognized as Siamese.

 2. They Talk (a Lot!)

-The Siamese breed has a lot of positive attributes, including the fact that they get along with their human family.
+The Siamese breed has many positive attributes, including the fact that they get along with their human family.
 They are affectionate and loving cats, to the extent that they can suffer separation anxiety if they are left to their own devices for too long.
-Another symptom of their friendliness and their family-loving nature is their ability, or desire, to talk.
+Another symptom of their friendliness and family-loving nature is their ability or desire to talk.

-The Siamese isn’t the only breed to vocalize, but they are very well known for it.
-Yours may well follow you around the house telling you everything they are doing and having long and highly involved conversations with you.
-In fact, they are so vocal, that if you enjoy peace and quiet, you may want to consider a different breed altogether.
+The Siamese isn’t the only breed to vocalize, but they are well-known for it.
+Yours may follow you around the house, telling you everything they are doing and having long and highly involved conversations with you.
+They are so vocal that if you enjoy peace and quiet, you may want to consider a different breed altogether.

 3. They Can Suffer Progressive Retinal Atrophy

-Unfortunately, the Siamese is prone to several health conditions.
-In particular, they are known to have quite poor vision and they can develop any of a number of eye complaints.
+Unfortunately, Siamese are prone to several health conditions.
+In particular, they are known to have poor vision and can develop eye conditions.

 One of the most common conditions is progressive retinal atrophy, also known as PRA.
-This genetic condition causes a degradation of the retina and can eventually lead to blindness, and while it is being bred out of the Siamese, it remains a problem.
-Ensure that your kitten’s parents have been screened for PRA because this will help reduce the chances.
+This genetic condition causes a degradation of the retina and can eventually lead to blindness.
+While it is being bred out of the Siamese, it remains a problem.
+Ensure your kitten’s parents have been screened for PRA because it will help reduce the chances.

 Blue Point Siamese